josh-white-278/zephyr-pub-sub/README.md

 Statically allocated message can be sent through a broker provided it has reserved memory for the message header.
-Prior to being published the message must first be initialized and then it must be reset prior to every subsequent publish.
+Prior to being published the message must first be initialized and then it must be aquired prior to every publish.
 When using static messages care must be taken by the publisher not to re-use the static message until it is certain that it has been fully handled by all of its subscribers.
 For regular static messages the reference counter should be checked, when it reaches zero the publisher can re-use it.

 ### Callback static messages